Presentation layer and Session layer of the OSI model

 The Presentation Layer

-The presentation layer is the sixth layer of the OSI Reference model.
-It defines how data and information is transmitted and presented to the user.
-It translates data and format code in such a way that it is correctly used by the application layer.
+The presentation layer is the sixth layer in the OSI Reference Model.
+It defines how data and information are transmitted and presented to the user.
+It translates data and formats code for the application layer.

-It identifies the syntaxes that different applications use and formats data using those syntaxes.
-For example, a web browser receives a web page from a web server in the HTML language.
-HTML language includes many tags and markup that have no meaning for the end user but they have special meaning for the web browser. the web browser uses the presentation layer's logic to read those syntaxes and format data in such a way the web server wants it to be present to the user.
+It identifies the syntaxes used by different applications and formats data accordingly.
+For example, a web browser receives a web page from a web server in HTML language.
+The HTML language includes many tags and markup that have no meaning for the end user but do have special meaning for the web browser.
+The web browser uses the presentation layer's logic to parse those syntaxes and format the data as the web server wants it presented to the user.

-On the sender device, it encapsulates and compresses data before sending it to the network to increase the speed and security of the network.
+On the sender device, it encapsulates and compresses data before sending it to the network, increasing network speed and security.
 On the receiver device, it de-encapsulates and decompresses data before presenting it to the user.

 Examples of the presentation layer

-Example standards for representing graphical information: JPEG, GIF, JPEG, and TIFF.
+Example standards for representing graphical information: JPEG, GIF, and TIFF.

 Example standards for representing audio information: WAV, MIDI, MP3.